 If the startup has an SPV containing the 20 investors, there will be just 3 parties present at the shareholders meeting: the 2 co-founders and the SPV.
 This is why Leapfunder investment rounds almost always use an SPV.
 The Leapfunder SPV allows the SPV to be represented by one of the investors pooled inside it.
 This representative is generally one of the larger investors, chosen through a vote amongst the whole group.
 We have seen that typically most of the smaller investors are ‘passive’, meaning that not all 20 will want to be the elected representative.
 Since the representative has voting power the formal board positions within the SPV are predominantly just for administrative functions, and usually carried out by the startup itself.

 Though investing in a startup can be done in about 5 minutes nowadays – especially with a system like Leapfunder – startup investment is still a long-term game.
-Waiting for a return on investment – or ‘exit’ – is usually a process that can take between 5 to 7 years.
+Waiting for a return on investment – or ‘exit’ – is usually a process that can take between 5 and 7 years.
 It is more likely that a startup will contact the investor for new funding, perhaps several times, before announcing that they have sold the business and the investor has made 10X their initial investment.

 What possible exits can you have when you have come into an SPV with your fellow investors?